Life in Sweden: What It’s Really Like (Pros & Cons)

 Only 18% of Swedes claim to believe in a God, compared to 37% of Brits and 88% of Americans (according to recent Gallup polls).

-% of people who do not believe in a god
+% of people who believe in a god

 Source: Gallup 2022